pyeventsourcing/eventsourcing/README.md

 ## Example

-First, write a test following the outside-in approach to software development.
+Write a test, following the outside-in approach to software development.

 ```python
 def test():